Larissa-T/Information_Analytics/Notes on reading week 2.md

  2. Ontology: AI
 	Explicit specification of a conceptualization

-Both are concerend with the eclassification and/or categorization of entities
+Both are concerned with the classification and/or categorization of entities

-the idea that everything has a logical place within a system even before it exsits is impossible because that would mean that you would have a perfect system that takes in account all known and **unkown**	information
+the idea that everything has a logical place within a system even before it exists is impossible because that would mean that you would have a perfect system that takes in account all known and **unknown**	information

-Since the beginngin of the internet people have tried to apply the linear structures of classic categorization and classification in order to organize the web but what is becoming more and more obvious is that the web isn't linear at all.
-The web is much more flued and dynamic. --> _will the web a semi visual representation of the brain?_
+Since the beginning of the internet people have tried to apply the linear structures of classic categorization and classification in order to organize the web but what is becoming more and more obvious is that the web isn't linear at all.
+The web is much more fluid and dynamic. --> _will the web a semi visual representation of the brain?_
 ![ex machina wetware](https://xalwaysdreamx.files.wordpress.com/2015/11/avabrain.jpg)

---> categories are depened on language as language changes so do the categories: words come and go
+--> categories are depended on language as language changes so do the categories: words come and go

->People have been freaking out about the virtuality of data for decades, and you'd think we'd have internalized the obvious truth: there is no shelf.
+>People have been freaking out about the virtualy of data for decades, and you'd think we'd have internalized the obvious truth: there is no shelf.
 In the digital world, there is no physical constraint that's forcing this kind of organization on us any longer.